vstehle/SCT_Parser/README.md

 INFO main: 0 dropped, 1 failure, 93 ignored, 106 known u-boot limitations, 12006 pass, 0 warning
 ```

-(The `EBBR.yaml' configuration file is used to process results by default.)
+(The `EBBR.yaml' configuration file is used to process results by default.
+See
+[Configuration file selection].)

 ## Usage